bostontrader/cakephp-auth-tdd/README.md

 As we work our way through TDD, we'll discover that we need to create a new folder <b>/Views/Users</b> and a new file therein named <b>index.ctp</b>.

-Starting with <b>commit c807d6</b> we implement step 3-3.
+Starting with **commit c807d6** we implement **step 3-3.**

 One of the big headaches in testing is learning to understand and deal with the various levels and limits of testing that people talk about.
 For example, right now we're doing "unit testing" of models and controllers.
 Unit testing is supposed to be confined to small and narrow pieces of code.
 Such as the individual methods of a controller.
-But But it's certainly not the same as integration testing, which watches to see how several pieces work together.
+But it's certainly not the same as integration testing, which watches to see how several pieces work together.

 In testing our controller, I come to the conclusion that there's really not much more to test at this